opengiveback/OpenGiveBack/README.md

 By proclaiming the desired profit sharing concept in the project directory, much like already done with the opensource license, you direct what happens with your work and avoid confusion should other be created.

+The tier's name can be part of a custom sentence in the OpenGiveBack repository file/below the OpenGiveBack logo on the PCB/software About screen, just keep the tier name in all capital letters so that it is clear and obvious.

+Here are examples of how you would state the desired OpenGiveBack repayment tier (default sentences, if customized please retain the tier name, and in all capital letters):

-NO NEED for giving back money
+-NO NEED for giving back money
-JUST A LITTLE BIT of work
+-JUST A LITTLE BIT of work
-a FAIR amount of work
+-a FAIR amount of work
-ENOUGH work
+-ENOUGH work
-created a UNICORN for you
+-created a UNICORN for you

 An entire category, much like opensource licenses, is created by this.
 So as to be compatible with opensource licenses, the obligation required by OpenGiveBack is purely a moral one.